 Swap up your magnification to 200x and your telescope will reveal that this is not a point of light like a star, but a disc.
 This is your first confirmation that you are looking at a planet.

 Sadly, there are no surface features apparent with small telescopes, but just seeing the planet is a bigger achievement than many backyard astronomers can claim.

 There is one feature of this icy planet that you can try and see with the right equipment: the two brightest moons.

 You need at least an 8-inch objective to stand any chance of seeing Uranus’ brightest moons.
 In this context, ‘brightness’ is relative because Uranian moons are small and dark.
-The brightest include Oberon at magnitude 14.1 and Ariel at magnitude 14.4.
-Both of these will test an 8″ scope.
+The brightest two are called Oberon, which shines at magnitude 14.1, and Ariel, which is magnitude 14.4.
+Both of these will test an 8″ telescope.

 If you want to have a go at seeing Uranian moons, use Sky & Telescope’s moons of Uranus observing tool to locate them.